 - Dependence on the partner: Social isolation can result in over-dependence on the partner, despite the abuse.
 They might also still be in love with the person.
 They try to justify his actions out of unconditional love.
 The abuser may not be an evil person altogether.
 In many instances, the abuser himself will have suffered prolonged abuse and doesn’t know how to deal with his emotions.
 If the abuser shows even some amount of affection, it might lead the woman to think that the abuse will end

-- Financial constraints: An overly controlling and abusive partner will try to control a woman’s finances completely.
+- Financial constraints: An overly controlling and abusive partner will try to manage a woman’s finances altogether.
 In many cases, they don’t allow them to hold a job, which results in increased financial dependence on the abuser.
 A woman in a financially abusive relationship will find it much harder to come out, as she doesn’t have the means to do so

 “I am done looking for love where it doesn’t exist.
 I am done coughing up dust in attempts to drink from dry wells.” ― Maggie Georgiana Young

 How can women get out of abusive relationships?